searls/conf-talk-ideas/all-about-actors.md

-# All About Actors -- RubyConf 2015 & CodeMash 2016
+# All About Actors

+Conferences: RubyConf 2015 & CodeMash 2016

 ## Title